apply for homeownership

 Sept.
 1st at 9:00 am - Sept.
 15th at 4:00 pm

-Any applications sent outside of these time periods will be sent back.
+Any applications sent outside of these time periods will not be processed and will be returned to the applicant.

 what happens now?